AztecProtocol/aztec-packages/docs/docs/dev_docs/contracts/syntax/storage/public_state.md

 title: Public State
 ---

+On this page we will look at how to manage public state in Aztec contracts.
+We will look at how to declare public state, how to read and write to it, and how to use it in your contracts.

+For a higher level overview of the state model in Aztec, see the [state model](../../../../concepts/foundation/state_model/main.md) page, or jump back to the previous page on [Storage](./main.md).

+## Overview

 The `PublicState` struct is generic over the variable type `T` and its serialized size `T_SERIALIZED_LEN`.

 :::info